tdube2014/Flow-Image-SOPs/Readme.md

   <img src="Equipment Info/Flow Cam/Images/T post bracket.jpg" width="150" height="150" />
 </p>

-+ Fence T post is and camera mount for T post are additional items that need to be purchased well.
++ Fence T post and camera mount for T post are additional items that need to be purchased.
-  - **PRO**
+  - **PROs**
-  - Alows for camera to be placed where there are no trees.
+  - Allows for camera to be placed where there are no trees.
   - Post can be placed exactly where you want it.
   - Very stable.
   - Holds position well.

-  - **CON**
+  - **CONs**
-  - Need to purchase a metal fence T post
+  - Need to purchase a metal fence T post.
   - Easily noticed, stands out.
-  - Hard to install T post in some very rocky river banks.
+  - Hard to install T post in some rocky river banks.
-  - If the mount is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.

   #### Ground Mount
 <p align="left">
   <img src="Equipment Info/Flow Cam/Images/Ground Mount.jpg" width="150" height="150" />
 </p>

 + Ground Mount an additional item that needs to be purchased.
-Some come with the Camera mount included.
+Some come with the camera mount included.
-  - **PRO**
+  - **PROs**
   - Alows for camera to be placed where there are no trees.
   - Easy to install.
   - Hold position well.
   - Very adjustable.

-  - **CON**
+  - **CONs**
   - Easily noticed, stands out.
-  - Hard to install in some very rocky river banks.
+  - Hard to install in some rocky river banks.
-  - Hold position well.
+  - Holds position well.
   - Not as stable as a T post setup.
-  - If the mount is ajustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.
+  - If the mount is adjustable, care needs to be taken to make sure it is always in the same orientation after maintenace or download.